aionarae/employee-payroll-tracker/README.md

 # Employee Payroll Tracker Starter Code
-This is an employee payrroll tracker for my 2nd project for the coding bootcamp.
+This is an employee payroll tracker for my 2nd project for the coding bootcamp.

 # Screenshot
 ![Alt text](Employee-Payroll-Tracke-screeenshot.png "Site screenshot")